cpfaff/rbefdata_paper/paper/rbefdata.md

 root recovery was lower than leaf recovery, and biomass recovery (leaves and fine roots) was lower than soil recovery.
-Whereas the relative leaf and root recovery were significantly higher in species mixtures compared with monoculture (Figs. Xb and Xc), the relative soil recovery was significantly reduced (Fig. Xd).
+Whereas the relative leaf and root recovery were significantly higher in species mixtures compared with monocultures (Figs. Xb and Xc), the relative soil recovery was significantly reduced (Fig. Xd).
+Thus, we could show that the relative N retention of biomass was significantly increased in mixtures.
+For an interpretation of these results we refer to Lang et al. 2013.

 ![plot of chunk anne_final_plot](figure/anne_final_plot.png)